Forwardspace/SGE/docs/source/usage/qsg.rst

 First off, include the ``SGE.h`` header.

 Everything SGE provides is placed in the aptly named ``sge`` namespace (except GUI, which is in the ``sgeui`` namespace).
-Before using anything from that namespaces, call
+Before using anything from those namespaces, call
 ::
 	sge::Renderer::init(int w, int h, std::string title, bool fullscreen);

 function, which will initialize SGE and open a window.

-When creating 3D objects, (currently) you have only one option: StaticObject.
+When creating 3D objects, (currently) you have only one option: :doc:`StaticObject <../classes/objects/staticobject>`.
-To create a StaticObject from a file, call
+To create a :doc:`StaticObject <../classes/objects/staticobject>` from a file, call
 ::
 	sge::StaticObject::StaticObject(fs::path filename);